-It’s important in communication to have the ability to tell your story, period.
-In person, on your website, in social media or in print.
+It’s important in communication to have the ability to tell your story in person, on your website, in social media or in print.
 Your media kit is something each organization should have (or should be working towards having) as a download on your website and a file in your shared drive with your board members.
 It’s important for news stations, ambassadors, board members, volunteers and paid staff to be able to know the talking points, the donation ranges and some of your impact stories.
 If done right, it helps everyone.

 Your media kit should be simple and easy for the press to read, use and capture a story.
 A few things to consider:

 - Bios of your executive team and key board members

 - Pertinent contact information and social media links